 My Dear Girl was sired by Rough ‘N Tumble, and upon her tryst with Intentionally, she produced In Reality.
-This represents a reverse breeding of Great Above as he was by a son of Rough ‘N Tumble out of a mare by Intentionally.
+This represents a reverse breeding of Great Above (sire of champion Holy Bull) as he was by a son of Rough ‘N Tumble out of the mare Ta Wee by Intentionally.
 In Reality was a top class race horse, but had to pick his spots carefully to avoid his contemporaries Dr. Fager and Damascus, as he was just a slight cut below those two on the track.

 In Reality won the Pimlico Futurity over Successor as a two year old, during the latter’s championship season.
 At three, he would win the Fountain of Youth Stakes and the Florida Derby but could not avoid Damascus in the Preakness Stakes, finishing second to that one.
 He would the take the Jersey Derby, the Rumson Handicap and the Choice Stakes before meeting Damascus again in the American Derby at Arlington Park, finishing second.
 A meeting with Dr. Fager in the New Hampshire Sweepstakes would be another second place showing, followed by the Jerome Handicap against High Tribute, finishing second yet again.
 This would be his final race of the 1967 season.

-Two sons of In Reality were major stakes winners and then became the dam sires of two Kentucky Derby and Preakness Stakes winners.
+Two sons of In Reality were major American stakes winners and then became the dam sires of two winners of the Kentucky Derby and Preakness Stakes.
 Smile was the Eclipse Award Champion Sprinter in 1986 after his big victory in the Breeder’s Cup Sprint, and is the dam sire of Smarty Jones.
 Believe It won the Wood Memorial and is the dam sire of Real Quiet.

 There would be more; Truly Bound won the Arlington-Washington Futurity and the Ashland Stakes during a nine wins from twelve races career; Valid Appeal, a full brother to Desert Vixen, won the Dwyer Handicap and then became a successful sire of eighty-six stakes winners which includes Proud Appeal, Mighty Appealing, Southern Appeal, Stormy But Valid, Mister Jolie, Valid Wager and Valid Expectations.
 The latter becoming a good sire himself.

-Known Fact comes from an excellent family that includes Tentam, Gone West, and Tappiano, won the 2000 Guineas (after Nureyev was DQ’d), the Middle Park Stakes and the Queen Elizabeth II Stakes.
-He stood as a sire at Juddmonte Farm in Kentucky where he was moderately successful.
+Known Fact comes from an excellent family that includes Tentam, Gone West, and Tappiano.
+Known Fact won the 2000 Guineas (after Nureyev was DQ’d), the Middle Park Stakes and the Queen Elizabeth II Stakes.
+He stood as a sire at Juddmonte Farm in Kentucky where he was quite successful.
 His most prominent progeny were; Markofdistinction (Queen Elizabeth II Stakes, Queen Anne Stakes); Warning (Sussex Stakes, Queen Elizabeth II Stakes, Queen Anne Stakes etc), also a good sire; Binalong (Gulfstream Sprint Championship, Olympic Handicap); So Factual (Nunthorpe Stakes); and T V Heart Throb (NY Breeder’s Futurity, Empire Stakes).